Frequently Asked Questions

 What are you considering as the San Francisco Bay Area and Central Valley?

-As the first cohort of this Fellowship, we are considering nominations and applications from the San Francisco Bay Area and Central Valley specifically to support pre-existing channels of collaboration.
+As the second cohort of this Fellowship, we are considering nominations and applications from the San Francisco Bay Area, Central Valley, and Central Coast specifically to support pre-existing channels of collaboration.

 Understanding that regional identities span county borders, we are accepting nominations and applications from folks whose work directly impacts children birth to age 5 in the following counties:

-- Central Valley: Fresno, Madera, Mariposa, Merced, Tulare and Kings
+- Central Valley: Fresno, Madera, Mariposa, Merced, Tulare, Kings, Stanislaus, San Joaquin

 - San Francisco Bay Area: Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, Sonoma

-Do you have to live in the San Francisco Bay and Central Valley counties named for this fellowship?
+Do you have to live in the San Francisco Bay, Central Valley, and Central Coast counties named for this fellowship?

 No, we understand that the cost of living is rising everywhere in California.
 The impact of the fellows’ work must cover the identified counties.